 Naturally, this causes a few headaches in their relationship, not the least of which is the genetic mutation he can’t help but pass along when they try to have children.

-This is one of those movies based on novels that are guaranteed to make you cry, whichever format you decide to enjoy.
+This is one of those books to movies that are guaranteed to make you cry, whichever format you decide to enjoy.

 If you enjoy time travel movies, you might also appreciate these time travel books.